mohtashim-syed/EcoGauge/ReadMe.md

 AI Integration: Creating a conversational interface that accurately interprets user queries and interacts with the structured data.
 Time Constraints: Balancing feature implementation and testing within a tight 24-hour hackathon timeline.

+## Accomplishments that we're proud of
+Successfully implemented a fine-tuned AI-powered chatbot integration for natural language querying.
+Developed an intuitive and visually consistent *cross-platform* interface using Flutter within 24 hours.
+Processed and visualized large volumes of fuel economy data into meaningful, user-friendly formats.